daniel-thom/HPC/applications/spark/README.md

 - Any modern SSD should be sufficient.
 - A spinning disk will be too slow.
 - The Lustre filesystem on Kestrel may be fast enough for some queries.
-- The Lustre filesystem on Eagle is too slow.
 - A RAM drive (`/dev/shm`) will work well for smaller data sizes.
 Half the node memory is available on NREL compute nodes.